-Approved by Assessment: 7/25/12 Approved by LOT: 9/17/12 with revisions Approved by Cabinet: 9/25/12 Approved by Board of Governors: 10/17/12 Currently the faculty salaries are being paid as part of Eastern's annual budget.
+Approved by Assessment: Approved by LOT: Approved by Cabinet: 09-14-12 Approved by Board of Governors: Page 7

+Currently the faculty salaries are being paid as part of Eastern's annual budget.
 Originally salaries were part of grant funding, which has expired for salary use.
 There is some funding remaining for additional equipment.
 As we have met with advisors it was clear that we needed some additional equipment.
 The automotive program, as many technical programs, will find it difficult to completely fund the operation of the program purely through tuition.
 Student to instructor ratios are low, typically less than 12 students per class, which makes it difficult to fund.
 A total of nearly \$ 600,000 in grant funding was obtained by Eastern in establishing the Automotive program.